devniz/jsFormValidator/README.md

 }
 ```

-3) Validate your form with one single line of code!
+3) Validate your form with one single line of code and check what's happen in your browser console!

 ```
 jsFormValidator.App.create().Validator.applyRules('Login');